jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Cassius.md

 ## Backstory
 His gift/curse of being a changeling was given to him by The Traveler.

 Raised as a noble in a castle.
-His family owned a college in ?[[Brightwater]]?
+His family owned a college in [[Brightwater]].
 The college was taken over by Duke [[Oswald Beaumont]], who smeared the Manath family name and destroyed the institution.

 At some point Cassius become 'entangled' with [[Dunspero Beaumont]] and has maybe even considered marrying her.
 After breaking into the Beaumont manor with [[Varrick]] and [[Japheth]], Cassius was sent to [[Ironford Prison]].